KaOS-Community-Packages/dmd/README.md

-# dmd
+# The DMD Compiler

-D programming language compiler and standard library
+DMD is the reference compiler for the D programming language.